MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-page-view.md

 ---
 title: "Paginated View for paginated report in the Power BI service"
-description: In this article, you learn to about a new fixed page format view for paginated report, Page View, in the Power BI service.
+description: In this article, you learn to about a new fixed page format view for paginated report, Paginated View, in the Power BI service.
 author: maggiesMSFT
 ms.author: maggies
-ms.reviewer: cfinlan
+ms.reviewer:
 ms.service: powerbi
 ms.subservice:
 ms.topic: conceptual